 4. Saucony Kinvara 11

-For long runs, a perfect blend of comfort and support is necessary in order to cushion and protect the foot.
+For long runs, a perfect blend of comfort and support is necessary to cushion and protect the foot.
 This shoe gets it right.

 Coming in at 7.8 ounces for the men’s and 6.9 ounces for women, it’s already light enough to save energy during your run and reduce the amount of fatigue on your feet.

-Another feature that will assist on long bouts is the PWRRUN cushioning, which is light yet bouncy.
+Another feature that will assist on long bouts is the light-yet-bouncy PWRRUN cushioning.
 This, paired with the unusually flexible sole, allows for easy movement of the feet and responsive running whatever surface you’re on.